Burst pipe in Peterborough city centre forces bar to close

 The pipe first burst on Monday morning (October 13) and left the bar on Bridge Street on with a flooded basement, forcing the bar to close while Anglian Water and UK Power Networks attended the scene.

-Several paving stones have been removed on Bridge Street and the pipe has been repaired overnight, while staff at the bar have been working hard to ensure Bijou can reopen as quickly as possible.
+Several paving stones have been removed on Bridge Street and are yet to be put back into place.
+A small area has been fenced off but the pipe has now been repaired and the bar has reopened.

 Hopes are that this can be as soon as Wednesday (October 15).